 Hi lovelies, I am back again!
 So recently I took a trip to Primark (like I always do) and noticed that they had really expanded their makeup selection.
 I have never tried Primark makeup before so I thought I would pick out a few items.
-Do let me know in the comments if you want a testing Primark makeup series!
-One of the first things to catch my eye was the Primark PS amber palette… it has serious Naked Heat vibes going on.
+One of the first things to catch my eye was the Primark PS amber eyeshadow palette… it has serious Urban Decay Naked Heat vibes going on.
 I had to try it out to see if it is as good as my trusty Urban Decay palette.
-Is this a cheaper dupe of the high-end favourite?
+Is the Primark Amber palette a cheaper dupe of the high-end favourite?

 The packaging of the PS Amber palette is very similar to the Naked Heat with lots of vibrant fiery reds, and stunning, simple gold writing.
 I do really like the packaging design of the Amber palette, it’s simple and to the point but clearly shows what type of colours you will find inside.
 I also really love that it has the shade names of all of the shadows on the back, which is a nice extra little touch that I didn’t expect to find on a Primark palette.
 One thing I will say is that the cardboard packaging is quite flimsy and so may not hold up well for travel but it does snap shut with a magnet which I think is great!
-The £4 Makeup Revolution palettes are considerably more sturdy than this one, but for £4 who can complain!
+The £4 Makeup Revolution palettes are considerably more sturdy than this one and there is no eyeshadow brush included, but for £4 who can complain!